AEHR

 Company Profile

-Aehr Test Systems, Inc. provides test solutions for testing, burning-in, and semiconductor devices in wafer level, singulated die, package part form, and installed systems in the United States, Asia, and Europe.
-Its product portfolio includes FOX-XP and FOX-NP systems that are full wafer contact and singulated die/module test and burn-in systems that test, burn-in, and stabilize range of devices, including silicon carbide-based and other power semiconductors, 2D, and 3D sensors used in mobile phones, tablets and other computing devices, memory semiconductors, processors, microcontrollers, systems-on-a-chip, and photonics and integrated optical devices.
-The company offers FOX-CP system, a low-cost single-wafer compact test solution for logic, memory, and photonic devices; and FOX WaferPak Contactor, a full wafer contactor capable of testing wafers up to 300mm that enables integrated circuit manufacturers to perform test, burn-in, and stabilization of full wafers on the FOX-P systems.
-In addition, it provides FOX DiePak Carrier, which allows testing, burning in, and stabilization of singulated bare die and modules; and FOX DiePak Loader.
-The company was incorporated in 1977 and is headquartered in Fremont, California.
+Aehr Test Systems, Inc. provides test solutions for testing, burn-in, and semiconductor devices at wafer level, singulated die, and package level in the United States, Asia, Europe, and the Middle East.
+The company offers FOX-XP and FOX-NP systems, which are full wafer contact and singulated die/module test and burn-in systems that test, burn-in, and stabilize a range of devices, including silicon carbide-based (SIC) and gallium nitride (GAN) power semiconductors; 2D and 3D sensors used in mobile phones, tablets, and other computing devices; memory semiconductors; processors; microcontrollers; systems-on-a-chip; and photonics and integrated optical devices used in AI.
+It also provides the FOX-CP system, a single-wafer compact test solution for logic, memory, and photonic devices; and the FOX WaferPak Contactor, a full wafer contactor capable of testing wafers up to 300mm that enables integrated circuit manufacturers to perform test, burn-in, and stabilization of full wafers on the FOX-P systems.
+In addition, the company offers the FOX DiePak Carrier, which allows testing, burn-in, and stabilization of singulated bare die and modules; FOX WaferPak Aligner; and FOX DiePak Loader.
+Further, it provides system installation and repair, applications engineering support, spare parts inventories, customer training, and documentation services.
+The company sells its products in the United States, Germany, Japan, the Philippines, and Taiwan through distributors and sales representatives.
+It serves semiconductor manufacturers, semiconductor contract assemblies, electronics manufacturers, and burn-in and test service companies.
+Aehr Test Systems, Inc. was incorporated in 1977 and is headquartered in Fremont, California.

 Key Executives